Depression isn’t as straight-forward a condition as many want people to believe it is. It can present in all manner...

-Phodios Matheou is a Psychology graduate and trainee Counselling Psychologist, currently in the second year of his professional doctorate (DPsych) at City University London.
+Phodios Matheou is a Psychology graduate and trainee Counselling Psychologist, currently in the third year of his professional doctorate (DPsych) at City University London, with a graduate certificate in counselling skills.
 He has experience providing both short and long-term therapy in several settings, including bereavement care and community services.
+In addition to providing therapy at Private Therapy Clinic he also applies Cognitive-Analytic Therapy within the NHS.
 Phodios practices according to humanistic principles, where a positive, trusting, empathetic therapeutic relationship is considered the cornerstone of transformation and change.
 This approach respects the client’s individuality, allowing for tailored treatment specific to their needs.

 As a counselling psychologist, Phodios uses Cognitive-Behavioural techniques with Person-Centred Therapy enabling the client to reflect on their thoughts, feelings and behaviours in a non-judgemental environment.
+Psychodynamic therapy can also be integrated with these modalities when assessing the impact of early experiences on current issues.
 Through becoming aware of and re-structuring the patterns of thinking underlying difficulties, positive change can be facilitated.
-He also draws on techniques such as mindfulness meditation to assist clients in their growth, where a renewed, equanimous relationship with the mind can be developed.
-Phodios has worked with a range of issues, including depression, anxiety, relationship difficulties, grief, low-self-esteem and social anxiety as well as helping clients through life challenges or transitionary stages.
+He also draws on techniques within Compassion-Focussed Therapy such as mindfulness meditation to assist clients in their growth, where a renewed, equanimous relationship with the mind can be developed.
+Phodios has worked with a range of issues, including depression, anxiety, relationship difficulties, grief, low-self-esteem and social anxiety in addition to helping clients through life challenges or transitionary stages.

 Phodios is conducting doctoral research into the use of virtual reality (VR) in therapy.
-Working with Limbix, who collaborate with Harvard University, the use of VR in the treatment of Social Anxiety will be assessed.
-VR is a novel, cutting-edge approach and has great promise as a therapeutic tool.
-His research is seeking to further its potential.
-Further, Phodios is interested in the use of virtual reality headsets to treat several phobias, including fear of flying and public speaking.
+Working with Limbix, who collaborate with Harvard University, the use of VR in the treatment of social anxiety will be assessed.
+VR is a novel, cutting-edge approach and has great promise as a therapeutic tool; his research is seeking to further its potential.
+Further, Phodios is interested in the use of VR headsets to treat several phobias, including fear of flying and public speaking.